FreeCoder-280/blender-addons/README.txt

 Enable the just installed Add-on "Mesh: Align by faces" (check it active)

-The "Align" tab contains the "Align by Face" region
+The "Align" tab at "3D_View > UI" contains the "Align by Face" region.
+Push "N" at your keyboard while in "3D View" to open the UI with "Item", "Tool", "View", ..., -> "Align" <-

 - "Workflow:" contains the same steps as the Master script => Editmode: Choose one face in each of your objects you want to snap (align) together.